k0001/k0001.github.com/articles/opaleye-sot.md

 People often talk of how solutions fall naturally into place when we program in Haskell and embrace its type system.
-This article walks us through that process, serving as a gentle introduction to some practical uses of advanced features of the Haskell type system in GHC within the context of Opaleye and SQL.
+This article walks us through that process, serving as a gentle introduction to some practical uses of advanced features of the Haskell type system within the context of Opaleye and SQL.
 I invite you to continue reading even if you are not particularly interested in Opaleye nor SQL, as the approach explained here can be used in other contexts too.

 **This is not introductory material to Haskell**.
 For things here to make sense, the reader is expected to be comfortable with concepts like `Functor`, `Monad` ,